lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 ## Transfer vocals to other songs

-This idea of an AI cover is possible thanks to SVC and Facebook's magical source separator tool called [Demucs](https://github.com/facebookresearch/demucs).
+This idea of an AI cover is possible thanks to SVC and Meta's magical source separator tool called [Demucs](https://github.com/facebookresearch/demucs).
 It separates songs into their stems: drums, bass, other instruments and vocals.
 It works unbelievably well.

 In this inference example, I took a cover of Fleetwood Mac's Dreams from YouTube by a singer called [Lanie Gardney](https://www.youtube.com/watch?v=V1LhC1zGouc).
 The reason to use a cover version over the original is that the vocals have less layering and processing, but it still worked okay with the original song.